btc-z/self-custody/README.md

 # Self Custody

-## Motivation

-I wanted to self custody Bitcoin using `bitcoind`, `electrs` and `sparrow`.
-But I couldn't find a good guide on running `bitcoind` + `electrs` in the same docker-compose file, so I decided to write one.

-## Start `bitcoind`
+## Run `bitcoind`

+1. update `bitcoin.conf`
+2. run `make bitcoind` to start `bitcoind`
+3. wait for `bitcoind` to finish IBD (initial block download)
+4. run `make health` after IBD is finished to verify successful setup.
+(Make sure you have `curl` installed)

 The docker-compose file under `bitcoind` folder uses [ruimarnho](https://hub.docker.com/r/ruimarinho/bitcoin-core)'s image.
-Configuration is based on local config file under the `bitcoind/conf/bitcoin.conf` path.
+Configuration is based on the local config file under the `./conf/bitcoin.conf` path.

-To start `bitcoind`, run `make btc`.
-After finishing the initial block download, verify `bitcoind` is healthy by running `make health`.
-Make sure that you have created a `~/.netrc` file for bitcoind rpc credentials.
+We recommend storing the bitcoind's RPC credentials in `~/.netrc`.

-The `~/.netrc` should have similar format as below:
+The `~/.netrc` should follow the format below.

 ```
-machine <BITCOIN-HOST: USE-127.0.0.1-IF-RUN-LOCALLY> login <INSERT-USERNAME> password <INSERT-PASSWORD>
+machine <Use 127.0.0.1 if run locally> login <Put RPC user name here> password <Put RPC password here>
 ```

-Assume (1) `~/.netrc` uses the same credential in your `bitcoin.conf` AND (2) bitcoind is up-to-date and runnning in good health, you should observe the following output log from `make health`
+Assume (1) `~/.netrc` uses the same credential in your `bitcoin.conf` AND (2) `bitcoind` is up-to-date and running in good health, you should observe the following output log by executing the `make health` command.

 ```
 {